 Tuition fees are subject to change on an annual basis and will be charged at the appropriate fee for the year of enrolment.

 Academic entry requirements

-Completion of an Australian Psychology Accreditation Council (APAC) accredited 4 year sequence of study in psychology (e.g., Bachelor of Psychological Science (Honours); Graduate Diploma of Psychological Science or equivalent) within the last 10 years, and have achieved a minimum upper second class Honours (H2A), or equivalent.
-Applicants must also be eligible for provisional registration as a psychologist.
-Applicants are assessed on academic performance, 2 referee reports, psychometric assessment, and personal suitability via interview.
+Completion of an Australian Psychology Accreditation Council (APAC) accredited four-year sequence of study in Psychology (e.g., Bachelor of Psychological Science (Honours); Graduate Diploma of Psychological Science or equivalent) within the last ten years, and have achieved a minimum of H2A (Upper Second Class Honours), or 75% and above for consideration.
+Applicants are assessed on academic performance, 2 referee reports and personal suitability via interview and psychometric testing.

 Condition of enrolment

 Students must obtain provisional registration through AHPRA in order to commence the program.

 Important notes for students